web-dev-nav/survailpro.com/PARTNERS_SETUP.md

 ### 3. Test:
 - Visit homepage: `https://survailpro.ca`
-- Scroll to "Our Trusted Partners" section
+- Scroll to "Our Valued client links" section
 - Click arrows or dots to navigate
 - Hover over logo to see it in color
 - Click logo to visit Google's website